slacgismo/gismo-cloud-deploy/README.md

 Under `gismoclouddeploy/services/cli` folder, developers can modify parametes of the cli command tool.

 1. The `general` configuration contains all the environement variables settings.
-2. The `file-config` configuration contains all the config settings of run multiple files.
+2. The `file-config` configuration contains all the config settings to run multiple files.
-3. The `solardata` configuration contains all the parameters of solar-data-tools algorithm.
+3. The `solardata` configuration contains all the parameters of the solar-data-tools algorithm.
 4. The `aws_config` configuration contains basic eks settings.
-Developers can defined number of nodes in EKS.
+Developers can define the number of nodes in EKS.
 5. The `k8s_config` configuration contains basic kubernetes setting.
-Developers can define the replicas of worker in this files instead of modifying the `worker.deployment.yaml`.
+Developers can define the replicas of workers in this file instead of modifying the `worker.deployment.yaml`.

 ### Kubernetes yaml files

 All kubernetes deployment and service files are listed under `gismoclouddeploy/services/cli/k8s/k8s-aws` and `gismoclouddeploy/services/cli/k8s/k8s-local` folder.
-Developers can modify as their need.
+Developers can modify as they need.

-### EKS configration yaml files
+### EKS configuration yaml files

-The create cluster command will create a eks cluster based on the configuration file in `cluster.yaml`.
+The create cluster command will create an EKS cluster based on the configuration file in `cluster.yaml`.

 ```bash
 make create-cluster
 ```

-If user create cluster throug the `create-cluster` command based on the `cluster.yaml`.
-It's recommended to delete cluster through `delete-cluster`command based on the `cluster.yaml` file to avoid issue on AWS.
+If users create a cluster based on the `cluster.yaml` file, and if they need to delete the cluster later, it's recommended to delete the cluster through `delete-cluster`command based on the `cluster.yaml` file to avoid issue on AWS.

 ```bash
 make delete-cluster